cucumber-attic/gherkin/README.md

 * Rename `title` to `name` in all impls
 * In .NET, rename step `text` to `name`
 * Refactor java code to use java naming conventions
+* Make sure the .ast files parse and render back to themselves (they currently don't for docstrings)
 * Try to implement the lexer using state functions as described in [Rob Pike’s talk on writing the text/template lexer](https://www.youtube.com/watch?v=HxaD_trXwRE)